Illustration Clausewitz on horseback

 • Mobile Compatible •

 The Clausewitz Homepage frequently receives requests for graphics.
-This page describes our very liberal policies for use of our own graphics and provides information and links to sources for graphics copyrighted by other organizations.
+This page describes our policies for use of our own graphics and provides information and links to sources for graphics copyrighted by other organizations.
 Please let us know if you are using our graphics—we may want to link to your site or list your publication.
-This page contains a lot of graphic files and may take quite a while to download.

 Images visible on The Clausewitz Homepage™ are all optimized for display on the web.
-Therefore, they are relatively low-resolution and generally not suitable for printing.
-If you are looking for print-quality graphics, click HERE.
+Therefore, they are relatively low-resolution and sometimes not suitable for printing.
+Please visit our Contact page to send copyright permission requests.

 ad

-Most of the images of books appearing on Clausewitz.com webpages, especially those appearing in the Clausewitz Bookstore, are from Amazon.com and Amazon holds copyright.
+Most of the images of books appearing on Clausewitz.com webpages, especially those appearing in the Clausewitz Bookstore, are from Amazon.com.
+Amazon holds copyright.

 book cover, CLAUSEWITZ ON STRATEGY